On odd colorings of sparse graphs: Introduction

 \section{Introduction}

 All graphs considered in this paper are finite and simple.
-An \emph{odd $c$-coloring} of a graph is a proper $c$-coloring with the additional constraint that each non-isolated vertex has a color appearing an odd number of times in its open neighborhood.
+An \emph{odd $c$-coloring} of a graph is a proper $c$-coloring with the additional constraint that each non-isolated vertex must have a color appearing an odd number of times within its open neighborhood.
 A graph is \emph{odd $c$-colorable} if it has an odd $c$-coloring.
-The \emph{odd chromatic number} of a graph $G$, denoted by $\chi_{o}(G)$, is the minimum integer $c$ such that $G$ has an odd $c$-coloring.
+The \emph{odd chromatic number} of a graph $G$, denoted by $\chi_{o}(G)$, is the smallest integer $c$ such that $G$ admits an odd $c$-coloring.